Stanley H. Humphries

 Stanley Harold "Stan" Humphries (born August 2, 1969) is an American teacher, farmer, and politician.
-He represented District 1 in the Kentucky State Senate.
+He represented District 1 in the Kentucky Senate.
 He was elected in 2012 to succeed fellow Republican Senator Kenneth W. Winters of Murray serving until January 1, 2021.
+He did not seek a third term in the senate in 2020.

 Formerly, Humphries served as Judge-Executive of Trigg County, a position to which he was first elected in 2006.
-He resigned December 31, 2013, following his election to the state senate.
+He resigned December 31, 2012, following his election to the state senate.